okyeron/OMX-27/Docs.md

 MidiFX are arranged in groups of 8 MidiFX.
 A group of 8 is called a MidiFX Group.
 In the MI Mode, midi notes generated by playing the keyboard can only be routed to one MidiFX Group.
 In the sequencer modes, midi notes can be routed to different MidiFX groups by track.

 Think of a MidiFX group as a pedalboard for Midi.
-Midi data will come in from the left and go to MidiFX slot 1, then out of slot 1 to slot 2, until slot 8, then out of the OMX.
+Midi data comes in from the left and go to MidiFX slot 1, then out of slot 1 to slot 2, until slot 8, then out of the device.

 You can change the active MidiFX group in the MI Mode and the Chord modes by holding aux and pressing one of the Top Keys 6-10.